psons/tlog/README.md

 Writeback 2 story.md

 # tasks
+d - test journaldir read_file_str and write_filepath

 d - test write back 'd-'
- - given a 'd -' task in the journal section (or later sprint section) of the curent doc file story with a storySource Attribute:
+ - given a 'd -' task in the journal section (or later sprint section) of the current doc file story with a storySource Attribute:
  - when tlog is run
  - then
     the task story is written to the StorySource File